Style: Progressive Rock

 I'm not quite as sold on this one as I was on its predecessor, but it's a good album nonetheless and it's an interesting one too.
 The most obvious difference ought to be the presence of Hannah Pryor as the band's new vocalist.
 She takes the lead for the majority of the album, while both Babb and Schendel contribute backing vocals, and she sounds good, if not particularly emphatic, part of which is as much due to the production.
 Her voice is low enough that most of the comparisons I could throw out are to men, including Chris Cornell, but it's still clearly female.
 There's some Lauren Smoken there too, but less bluesy and without the vocal fry, and some Patti Smith, but less punky.
 Perhaps Ann Wilson is the closest overall but there's a lot in this voice.

-What I think trumps this new voice as the most obvious difference is how heavy this album.
+What I think trumps this new voice as the most obvious difference is how heavy this album is.
 It's a prog album still, don't worry, and I'm reviewing it after the Sonic Overlords, a heavy/doom metal outfit, so it's much lighter by comparison, but it's still heavy stuff, often surprisingly so.
 After the more delicate intro that is He's Got a Girl, Anthem to Andorath leaps in with a heavy and grungy riff that reminds of the whole Seattle scene but also a few bands from elsewhere.
 I heard Mary My Hope here, who were from Atlanta, and some of the grungier stuff that Miami-based Saigon Kick put out, such as One Step Closer.
 Given that Glass Hammer are in Tennessee, both those bands are far nearer than Seattle.

 And, given that my usual comparisons for Glass Hammer are to seventies prog bands like Kansas and Emerson, Lake & Palmer, it's suddenly surprising to throw out grunge bands as comparisons on what I believe is their nineteenth studio album of original music.
 However, it's impossible not to listen to the song Sellsword with its deliberately downtuned bass and not hear alternative music.
 This isn't ELP or Kansas or Yes, this is nineties grunge, whatever Schendel's keyboards are doing over Babb's bass.
 It's odd and it may be offputting to long term Glass Hammer fans, but it's fascinating to me and I do love music that takes off in directions I never expected.